Hiking in Stone Mountain State Park

 Several historic sites and exhibits are also located in the park.

 The Hutchinson Homestead, built in the mid 19th-century and restored in 1998, has a log cabin, barn, blacksmith shop, corncrib, meathouse and original furnishings.
 While the homestead buildings are closed during the week and in the off-season, visitors can still walk the grounds.
+This is the location of the infamous view up to the peak of Stone Mountain, and the Stone Mountain Loop Trail passes through the homestead grounds.

 The Mountain Culture Exhibit is in the Park Office, and tells the story of how independent mountain settlers lived.
 There's an old-time still, animal pelts, and other artifacts in addition to displays giving visitors the chance to learn about local wildlife.